 The ‘aggressor’ description on this model may conjure up certain images of power and strength in your mind.
 Not only a bit of clever marketing, the Trophy Camera Aggressor is specifically designed to withstand more than your average amount of woodland trauma, be it weather or animal related.

-If your trail cameras are focused on bigger game and larger animals such as bucks and bears, you may want to invest in something that can take a bit more physical damage, just in case.
+If your hunting is focused on bigger game and larger animals such as bucks and bears, you may want to invest in something that can take a bit more physical damage, just in case.
 The Trophy Camera Aggressor is perfectly suited for such a task with an upgraded latch design over previous Bushnell models, as well as an improved cable lock channel.

 Of course, the camera is also adept at taking high quality shots with its 0.2 second shutter speed and 100ft motion detection range.
 You can set the motion trigger sensitivity to high, medium or low to ensure you only capture the things you want.